vahtras/sql/talk.md

 `SELECT`, `WHERE`, `ORDER BY`, `GROUP BY`
 * sqlite is one of several database enginges (Microsoft, Oracle, Mysql...) and interacts with a file rather than a server.

+---

+### Python and SQL

+* Convenient to let Python generate SQL commands
+* SQL data can be read into Python data structures